AxelWalthelm/ContourTracing/README.md

 Rules PN and ER are basically the same.

 Rule P3 is the oddball one.
 FECTS would do ER instead and turn right &mdash; which makes P3 become the new forward-left pixel.
 For rule P3 to apply, the original forward-right pixel P3 has to be foreground, so for FECTS the new forward-left pixel is foreground and rule EL applies next.
 EL turns left and moves to P3.
-FECTS ends up in the same state as Pavlidis' P3.
+FECTS ends up in the same state as Pavlidis' rule P3.

 Viewed from the edge-based point of view, rule P3 is a shortcut to do ER+EL in a single step.
 It is redundant, and what is more it hinders the use of a clean and simple termination criteria, because it follows two edges in a single step and therefore may skip the start edge.